khanson679/lingbib/README.md

 This project is currently in the alpha stage.
 The bibliography file is small, and the [helper program][app] is not yet complete.
-We are in particular need of contributors in order to build Lingbib to a size large enough to be useful to general users, and could also use help from technically-inclined invididuals in testing the program.
+We are in particular need of contributors in order to build Lingbib to a size large enough to be useful to general users, and could also use help from technically-inclined invididuals in testing the program and submission system.

 ## Using Lingbib